bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

 6. Inspect the contents of file `rna_coding_R64-2-1_20150113.fasta`.
 It's quite large, so you should use `less FILENAME` to view it.
 Press the arrow keys to move up/down and `q` to exit.

-7. Make a directory called `results` and create an empty file inside it called `counts.txt`.
+7. Move back outside of `data` with `cd .. ` and make a directory called `results`

+8. Create an empty file inside it called `counts.txt`.
 One quick (and safe) way is `touch results/counts.txt` This command normally just changes the time the file was last accessed ("touched") but will crate an empty file if it doesn't exist.

-8. Actually, let's timestamp the `results` directory for posterity.
-Rename it to `results_2019_01_22`
+9. Actually, let's timestamp the `results` directory for posterity.
+Rename it to `results_2020_01_28`

 ## 2. Analyze files